Haridhanush-Ravichandran/Haridhanush-Ravichandran.github.io/aboutme.md

 📈 I'm actively building projects to deepen my expertise in applied AI and real-world problem solving.

 ---
+## 💻 Experience & Projects

+I’ve worked on projects spanning computer vision, natural language processing, and data-driven systems:

+- 🖼️ **CNN Image Classifier** — Kaggle challenge model with 90% accuracy.
+- 📝 **Sentiment Analysis** — NLP model using transformers for text classification.
+- 🌐 **Knowledge Graph Exploration** — Built semantic reasoning models with graph-based learning.

+I also enjoy participating in **Kaggle competitions** and **open-source contributions** to challenge myself and collaborate with the global AI community.

+---

+## 📌 Interests

+Outside academics, I enjoy reading about AI ethics, exploring new tech tools, and engaging in hackathons.
+I’m also keen on collaborating with researchers and industry professionals on AI-driven applications.

+---

 ### 🧰 Tech Stack & Tools